raspberrypilearning/flatgame/en/step_7.md

 The player sprite will animate to look like it is moving, but it is actually the background that is moving, which you set up earlier.

 --- task ---
-1. When the game starts you want the player sprite to be at the front.
+1. When the game starts, you want the player sprite to be at the front.

 In the player sprite code tab, add a layer block when the flag is clicked: